Scholarships an prizes for employees

 Vattenfall award a prize for the best doctoral thesis at Luleå University of Technology

-The prize is awarded at the Academic Ceremony in November.
+The prize is awarded at the Academic Ceremony autumn 2026.

 The winner is appointed jointly by the Chairpersons of the Faculty Boards, after special preparation.
 The winner must have an approved dissertation.